eschares/combine_WoS_and_Dimensions/README.md

 - Save off new DOIs, present only in Dimensions export file

 ### Enrich Dimensions data
-- The biggest weakness of Dimensions is that it provides no information on the Corresponding Author of each paper
+- The **biggest weakness** of Dimensions is that it doesn't always provide information on the Corresponding Author of each paper
 - Use the "Addresses" column to look at affiliations of each author
 - If all authors are from Iowa State University, then by definition the CA will be from ISU (I just can't tell *which* author it is)